It’s that time of year again, winter in Edmonton.

-While none of these options are going to replace taking your dog out for a walk, they will help your dog burn off some energy which in return, will help you keep your sanity.
+While none of these options are going to replace taking your dog out for a walk, they will help your dog burn off some energy, which in return, will help you keep your sanity.

 Hire A Dog Walker

-Dog walkers will be able to take your dog out when you are at work or school and gives you the peace of mind that they are still getting their activity in during the day.
+Dog walkers will be able to take your dog out when you are at work or school and give you the peace of mind that they are still getting their activity in during the day.